OWASP/owasp-mastg/weaknesses/MASVS-STORAGE/1-secure-data-storage/data-unencrypted-internal/android-data-in-sandbox/test.md

 4. Take a second copy of the app's private data directory for offline analysis and make a diff using the first copy to identify all files created or modify during your testing session.

+## Observation

+The output should contain a list of files that were created in the app's private storage during  execution.

+## Evaluation

-5. Attempt to identify and decode data that has been encoded using methods such as base64 encoding, hexadecimal representation, URL encoding, escape sequences, wide characters and common data obfuscation methods such as xoring.
+Attempt to identify and decode data that has been encoded using methods such as base64 encoding, hexadecimal representation, URL encoding, escape sequences, wide characters and common data obfuscation methods such as xoring.
 Also consider identifying and decompressing compressed files such as tar or zip.
 These methods obscure but do not protect sensitive data.

-## Observation

-Data extracted from the app's private data directory which has been decompressed, decoded or deobfuscated where required.

-## Evaluation

 Search the extracted data for items such as keys, passwords and any sensitive data inputted into the app.
 The test case fails if you find any of this sensitive data.